unraid/docs/docs/legacy/FAQ/check-disk-filesystems.md

   is divided into 5 sections.
 Please follow only the instructions in the correct section for your drive.

-- If you are running Unraid v6, you can use the webGui to check and fix the file system of any data drive.
-Unless you prefer to work at the command line, go to [Checking and fixing drives in the webGui](#checking-and-fixing-drives-in-the-webgui).
+- If you are running Unraid v6, you can use the WebGUI to check and fix the file system of any data drive.
+Unless you prefer to work at the command line, go to [Checking and fixing drives in the WebGUI](#checking-and-fixing-drives-in-the-WebGUI).

 - If you are running Unraid v4 or v5 or prefer working at the command line -